 Possession of any amount in public view is a misdemeanor with a maximum penalty of three months in jail and $250.
 Police have long used this loophole to trick people into displaying their cannabis so they can be arrested for possession of small amounts.
 Officials have promised to curb the practice.

 Any sale of marijuana is a crime in New York.
-If the amount is less than 2 grams and there is no profit, the offense is a misdemeanor and the top penalty is three months in jail and $500 in fines.
+If the amount is less than two grams and there is no profit, the offense is a misdemeanor and the top penalty is three months in jail and $500 in fines.

-Sale of more than 1 pound of cannabis carries a maximum penalty of 15 years in prison and $15,000 in fines.
+Sale of more than one pound of cannabis carries a maximum penalty of 15 years in prison and $15,000 in fines.
 Using a child to assist in the sale of cannabis carries a maximum of four years and $5,000.
 Selling to a minor is punishable by up to seven years and $5,000.

 It is illegal to grow cannabis in New York for any purpose.
 Growing any number of plants is a misdemeanor with a maximum penalty of one year in jail and $1,000 in fines.
 Growers can be charged with both cultivation and possession of the same product, so penalties may be even greater.